 Instead, the point is to firstly critique a couple of his more specific recommendations; secondly to argue that his belief that no-one has built anything conforming to his six principles in decades could not be more wrong; and thirdly to argue that his recommendations may simply exacerbate the main problem he complains about.

 De Botton claims that a decent piazza has not been built anywhere on the planet in decades; despite this, he asserts, piazza design “isn’t rocket science”.
-Having thus dismissed the intelligence and sensitivity of countless architects, urban designers, urban planners, politicians, developers and many lay experts, the Good Professor then expounds: there is apparently only one criterion for the design of a good square, that it should be neither too large nor too small.
+Having thus summarily dismissed the intelligence and sensitivity of countless architects, urban designers, urban planners, politicians, developers and many lay experts, the Good Professor then expounds: there is apparently only one criterion for the design of a good square, that it should be neither too large nor too small.
 Anything larger than 30m across starts to become so large as to produce alienation.
-This is because beyond that we lack the ability to recognise someone on the other side of the square.
-I guess de Botton is doing some armchair extrapolation based upon the acuity of the human eye rather than measuring the dimensions of beloved piazzas.
+This is because beyond that we lack the ability to hail someone on the other side of the square.
+I guess de Botton is doing some armchair extrapolation based upon the acuity of the human eye and the reach of the voice here, rather than measuring the dimensions of beloved piazzas.
 For example, all of the following are, ex hypothesi, unattractive piazzas:

 Saint Mark’s Piazza, Venice: 171m by 70m